C-gotoh/atomazed/README.md

 We didn't try this yet; Try the instructions in the [Löve Wiki](https://love2d.org/wiki/Getting_Started).

+### License

+© Arne Beer, Hans Ole Hatzel, Julian Tobergte 2013
+All Rights Reserved.

 The following files and directories are not part of this project and were redistributed under their respective licenses:

-* data/SwankyandMooMoo.ttf, a google webfont.
+* data/font/SwankyandMooMoo.ttf, a google webfont.
 License added and available [here](http://code.google.com/p/googlefontdirectory/source/browse/swankyandmoomoo/OFL.txt?r=804d95648eb03ee2d13a4758f3e02df0546b7b2c)